 Both the UPS delivery guy and one of my neighbors, skeptically questioned me… “You’re painting your garage door yellow?”
 I had to explain to them that it was only a base coat and they would soon see why it was needed.

-Once the yellow coat was dry I made a mixture of brown paint and clear glazing liquid and applied it in horizontal strokes to one panel section of the door at a time using a cheap paint brush that had stiffer than normal bristles.
+Apply the paint/glaze mixture in horizontal strokes to one panel section of the door at a time using a cheap “chip” paint brush that had stiffer then normal bristles.

-It you are wondering… One of the bottom panels on the door had a cat door installed.
+If you are wondering… One of the bottom panels on the door had a cat door installed.
 We removed it when we first moved into the house and replaced it with a new piece of wood.
 Not a perfect fix, but we didn’t think we were going to keep the door at the time.

 Faux Woodgrain Painted Garage Door – AFTER

 After the door was painted to look like stained wood.
 We had the teal trim on the house painted in a Glidden paint color called Khaki Bronze.

 It made the painted garage door look even better.

 I also did an aging finish on the black metal planter by the side of the garage.
 You can read about how I created it in this post: Creating a Rusted Patina